IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Troubleshooting-Symptoms.md

 </pre>

 *Suggested action*:
-Check that your `cics.xml` is well-formed.
+Check that your `cics.xml` file is well-formed.

 ## General errors
 ### Syntax error: Invalid value length for option